AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 3. No :focus-visible Styling

-:focus-visible styles improve accessibility and show design care::focus-visible {
+:focus-visible improves accessibility and shows care::focus-visible {

 outline: 2px solid var(--color-primary);